 Our wood kitchen table gets heavy daily use.
 I wipe it down every day with a microfiber cloth and it always cleans up very nicely.

-I used this sealer for a recent mudroom hall tree build, a pull out drawer added to existing kitchen cabinets, and rustic square coffee table and the finish has held up beautifully.
+I used this sealer for a recent mudroom hall tree build, a pull out drawer added to existing kitchen cabinets, black painted dresser, and rustic square coffee table and the finish has held up beautifully.
 This finish would even look great on stain-grade custom kitchen cabinets that you would like to keep the natural wood look on.
+Check out tips for how to seal furniture pieces that you paint with the best black paint color!

 As a point of reference, this kitchen table has a wood veneer top.
 We bought it new from a local furniture store, and within a couple of weeks, the top began to almost immediately chip and show wear.
 I knew I could create a more durably finish on the top, so I eventually stripped the top down to the raw wood veneer.
 After a light sanding, I applied a stain, then this polyurethane sealer.
 In the end, I added 3 coats to the top.
 It has been incredible ever since!